MicrosoftDocs/Viva/Viva/glint/setup/convert-ssh-key.md

 # Convert a public SSH key to OpenSSH format for Viva Glint SFTP

-To connect to your Microsoft Viva Glint SFTP account, the SSH key pair that your organization (or an HRIS vendor) generates needs:
+To connect to your Microsoft Viva Glint Secure File Transfer Protocol (SFTP) account, the SSH key pair that your organization (or an HRIS vendor) generates needs:

 - A key length of as least 2048, ideally 4096 bits.
 - To be type RSA in **OpenSSH format**.